rzuehlsd/nanoGRBLizer/README.md

 // If doing so, simply comment out these two defines and see instructions below.
 #define DEFAULTS_GENERIC
 #define CPU_MAP_ATMEGA328P // Arduino Uno CPU
-#define NANO_GRBLIZER       // triggers redefinitions in config.h, cpu_map.h and defaults.h for nsnoGRBLizer
+#define NANO_GRBLIZER       // triggers redefinitions in config.h, cpu_map.h and defaults.h for nanoGRBLizer
 ```
-Now add the following code snippet to config.h at the end of the file:
+Now add the following code snippet to config.h at the **end of the file**:

 ```
 #ifdef NANO_GRBLIZER